 * Sales forecasts light, capex blows past Street views

-* CEO says investing in new cutting-edge manufacturing tech
+* CEO says investing in new cutting-edge wafer fab

-* Analysts say PC doldrums may leave Intel with surplus capacity (Adds detail on Cisco manufacturing deal)
+* Analysts say PC doldrums may leave Intel with surplus capacity (Adds details from conference call)

 By Noel Randewich

-SAN FRANCISCO, Jan 17 (Reuters) - Intel Corp forecast quarterly revenue that disappointed Wall Street and a sharp increase in capital spending it plans for 2013 unnerved investors already concerned about slow demand for personal computers.
+SAN FRANCISCO, Jan 17 (Reuters) - Intel Corp’s current-quarter revenue forecast disappointed Wall Street, while a sharp rise in planned 2013 capital spending unnerved investors who expect personal computer demand to dwindle.

-Shares of the world’s leading chipmaker slid more than 5 percent in after-hours trade on Thursday after it projected this year’s capital spending at $13 billion, plus or minus $500 million, exceeding many analysts’ estimates for about $10 billion.
+Shares of the world’s leading chipmaker slid more than 5 percent after it projected 2013 capital spending at $13 billion - plus or minus $500 million - exceeding many analysts’ estimates for about $10 billion.

-Intel said $2 billion of its increased expenditures would go toward expanding a facility for researching future manufacturing technology.
-Some analysts worried that with PC sales already slow, expanding too quickly may create excess capacity that could hurt the bottom line if it has to idle plants.
+Intel said $2 billion of its increased spending would go toward expanding a facility for researching future manufacturing technology.
+But some analysts worried that expanding too quickly may create excess capacity that could hurt the bottom line if it has to idle plants.

-Outgoing Chief Executive Paul Otellini, who plans to retire in May after a successor is identified, said the investment in manufacturing would lower costs in the long run.
+Outgoing Chief Executive Paul Otellini, who plans to retire in May after a successor is identified, said the investment in manufacturing would suppress costs in the long run.

 “The leading edge capacity is the lowest cost for us on a per unit basis,” Otellini told analysts on a conference call.
 “Regardless of what you think the size of the market is, the leading edge fabs are the single greatest asset that we have.”